TomboFry/tombo-everything/README.md

 * Copy `.env.template` to `.env` and modify values as you see fit. **Most of the setup instructions you'll need already appear within the .env file**, as they are specific to each service you'd like to track.
 * Start the server and open the internal API: it'll prompt you to set up a new device.
 * Add the new device ID to the `TOMBOIS_DEFAULT_DEVICE_ID` variable in `.env`.
 * Now that you've gotten a device added, you can restart the server and start collecting data!
+* ⚠ **Note:** You will likely want to change the homepage layout and specific theming elements of the site, you can do this by changing the styles in `public/style.css` and the various templates in `src/views`.
+If you're running this on Docker, you'll need to rebuild the image any time you make a change.

 ### Running via NPM on bare metal

 * `npm install`
 * `npm run build`
 * `npm run start:production` (or your preferred way of managing node applications, eg. `forever`, `pm2`, etc)

 ### Running via Docker